Skip to content

 Architecture diagram

-The diagram below gives a high-level view of the PROTEUS code architecture.
+The diagram below shows the static layout: each box is a physics module, coloured by domain.
+Arrows between modules indicate the quantities exchanged through hf_row at each timestep.
 Click any module to jump to its source on the main branch, or any loop block to jump to the relevant section of proteus.py.

 Organising changes for parallel development